Bobby Davro: EastEnders

 In August 2007, Davro joined the cast of the BBC One soap opera EastEnders, playing Vinnie Monks, a love interest for Shirley Carter.
 The character first appeared on screen in October.
 He left in autumn 2008, later claiming his character "wasn't very good and they didn't give me proper storylines".

 Guest appearances

-In 1987, Bobby Davro appeared in an episode of Rainbow titled Guess Who I Am where he did impressions of Bungle, Zippy, George and Geoffrey.
+In 1987, Bobby Davro appeared in an episode of Rainbow titled "Guess Who I Am", in which he did impressions of Bungle, Zippy, George and Geoffrey.

 In 2006, Davro made a special guest appearance as a judge on Channel 5's All Star Talent Show.

 On 20 September 2009, he appeared in a new series of the Channel 4 programme Come Dine with Me.
 This was a celebrity episode in which he appeared with EastEnders actress Laila Morse, DJ Dane Bowers and former The Word presenter Dani Behr.
 Davro attained second place.

 Dancing on Ice

 Davro took part in the ITV skating show Dancing on Ice in January 2010, and was paired with newcomer Molly Moenkhoff.
 He began the show as a 66/1 outsider to be the outright winner, and made his first and only competitive appearance along with the other male celebrities in week 2.
 Following a poor performance he was the first male celebrity to be eliminated, after a dance-off against actor Gary Lucy.